By highrise logo

 The following can qualify as family emergencies:

 No one can anticipate that they'll get sick.
-So taking a sick day can be a good excuse to miss work.
-However, most employers are not usually convinced when you tell them you're feeling sick, so it's vital to have a doctor's note — this may be part of company policy — to give you an excellent excuse to miss work.
+So taking a sick day can be a good reason to miss work.
+However, most employers are not usually convinced when you tell them you're feeling sick, so it's vital to have a doctor's note — this may be part of company policy — to give you a clear reason as to why you need to miss work.

-Attending medical appointments is a valid and important reason, as valuing one's physical health is crucial in preventing future health risks.
+Attending medical appointments is valid and important, as valuing one's physical health is crucial in preventing future health risks.
 You may also have a doctor's or last-minute doctor's appointment during office hours in a dental emergency.

 If you experience a home emergency, it may be a reasonable cause for missing work.
 For instance, if things happen and your home is in an area prone to forest fires or flooding, you can inform your employer and clarify your situation.
 This could be an acceptable excuse for not being able to attend work.

-Experiencing car trouble can affect your work schedule and other team members.
+Experiencing car trouble can affect your work schedule and, by extension, other team members.
 In case of faulty breaks, flat tires, or other car problems, it would be best to inform your employer immediately to minimize inconveniences for everyone involved.

 If you are experiencing stress, either personally or professionally, it can be beneficial to take a mental health day or a stress leave to recover.

-This is a perfectly acceptable excuse to miss work, especially with the growth of mental awareness.
+This is a perfectly acceptable reason to miss work, especially with the growth of mental awareness.

 Mental health days are a legitimate excuse to miss work, especially if your performance has been shaky lately.
 You may call out of work for some mental issues — diagnosed or not —such as:

-Rough weather, such as a severe snowstorm, heavy rainfall, or any other extreme weather event, can result in hazardous commuting conditions and hinder your capability to execute outdoor tasks.
-This unexpected event can be a valid excuse to miss work on short notice.
+Rough weather, such as a severe snowstorm, heavy rainfall, or any other extreme weather event, can result in hazardous commuting conditions as well as hinder your capability to execute outdoor tasks.
+This unexpected event can be a valid reason to miss work on short notice.

-Alternatively, you can inquire whether you can work remotely and complete all the task details rather than taking a risk in turbulent weather.
+Alternatively, you can inquire whether you can work remotely rather than taking a risk in turbulent weather.

 Jury duty is a civic duty that you cannot escape.
 If you receive a jury summons in the mail, it is a perfectly valid and reasonable excuse to take time off from work.
 Thus, requesting time off as soon as you become aware of it is essential.